-If you are an employer interested in hosting a University of Baltimore School of Law extern, please review the program requirements and submit the application, below, by email or fax (410.837.4696) to the Law Career Development Office.
+If you are an employer interested in hosting a University of Baltimore School of Law extern, please review the program requirements and submit the application to the Interim Director of Externships, Lila Meadows at email@example.com.

 Get to know the legal system from the inside.
 Apply for a judicial externship—an unforgettable and invaluable experience for any aspiring attorney.
 Students extern with judges at the state and federal level for trial courts, appellate courts and administrative courts.